TimGrt/Ansible-Best-Practices/docs/variables.md

 !!! tip
     All variables with sensitive content should be *vault*-encrypted.

 Although encrypting just the value of a single variable is possible (with `ansible-vault encrypt_string`), you should avoid this.
-Store all sensitive variables in a single file and encrypt to file.
+Store all sensitive variables in a single file and encrypt the whole file.
 For example, to store sensitive variables in `group_vars`, create the subdirectory for the group and within create two files named `vars.yml` and `vault.yml`.
 Inside of the `vars.yml` file, define all of the variables needed, including any sensitive ones.
 Next, copy all of the sensitive variables over to the `vault.yml` file and prefix these variables with `vault_`.
 Adjust the variables in the *vars* file to point to the matching *vault_* variables using Jinja2 syntax, and ensure that the vault file is vault encrypted.